jalvar123/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Follow these steps to set up your project:

-- [ ] Create a forked copy of this project.
+- [ x] Create a forked copy of this project.
-- [ ] Add your Team Lead as collaborator on Github.
+- [ x] Add your Team Lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [ x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [ x] Create a new branch: git checkout -b `<firstName-lastName>`.

 ### Task 2a:  Minimum Viable Product - Responsive Design